Saltette/Saltette.github.io/README.md

 Ideally, white buttons are never pressed.
 They're to adjust for timings, phase, and visuals in case of mistakes.

-Black buttons, Bombs, Laser, Dive, FMA, and Cleanse should be pressed at the exact time each occurs.
+Black buttons, Cleanse, FMA, Laser, Dive, and Bombs should be pressed at the exact time each occurs.

 Bombs will most likely de-sync depending on server lag.